 Do you know why you don’t find a perfect niche to blog?
 The answer lies in the fact that you don’t use the correct process to find the right blogging niche

 Google “How to Find Blog Niche.”
-You will see thousands of articles that can help you decide on blog niche.
+You will see thousands of articles that can help you decide on the blog niche.
 Each of those articles is different than my step by step process of selecting the perfect niche for your blog.

 So before we begin my process of finding the niche for a blog, let us understand the niche.